xemantic/claudine/README.md

 export ANTHROPIC_API_KEY=your_key_goes_here
 ```

-The rest is self-explanatory - just talk with Claudine as a proxy to Claude.
+The rest is self-explanatory - just talk with Claudine as a proxy to [Claude AI](https://claude.ai/).

 ## Who is Claudine?